valueflows/valueflows/docs/introduction/resources.md

 This occurs when a resource is basically certain defined rights to another resource.
 It is often useful to define the rights as a different resource for purposes of processes or exchanges.

 One example: a resource which defines the rental of an apartment has the apartment itself as its underlying resource.
-Another example: a virtual account resource can have an actual bank account as its underlying resource.

 ##### Contains resource

 Unlike underlying resource, if one resource contains other resources, the contained resources are part of, or make up the larger resource.

 For example, a bank account might contain a number of "virtual accounts" that a group manages itself, outside the bank's knowledge.
-Or, a bike shed might contain 10 bikes, which are identified and tracked by their serial numbers as individual resources.
+Or, a bike shed resource might contain 10 bikes, which are identified and tracked by their serial numbers as individual resources.

 ## Examples